Content Curation Using WordPress: How to Publish More Content FASTER

 The point is that you must have some plan of action in place before you announce a weekly or monthly content curation.
 Once you make your decision public, the accountability factor gets involved in it, which forces you to stick to your schedule.
 So you’ll be better off if you create a content research system to manage your research work before you start off with your content curation.

 This way, you won’t have to worry about managing your content.
-It’s true that content curation is all about putting together a bunch of content pieces together, but this becomes possible if there was a research behind that process.
+It’s true that content curation is all about putting together a bunch of content pieces together, but this becomes possible if there was the research behind that process.
 Otherwise, there won’t be any content to stack up and present it to the audience.

 #2: Prepare Your WordPress Platform